NET RECIPES

 Traditionalists can do their best to mount butter into the sauce at this point, since they haven't yet put the sauce butter in.
 Then spoon and serve.

 This is fabulous with a Potato Gratin Dauphinois or grilled, roasted, halved rosemary garlic new potatoes and a frisee salad with orange juice roasted beets.
+The same recipe works wonderfully with fresh tuna loin as well.
+An alternate sauce is to mix grated fresh horseradish root and a little prepared horseradish into creme fraiche (or a combination of half heavy cream/half sour cream) and serve that as your (thicker) sauce on the side.

-Dinner Menus by Sam and Kristin
+Dinner Menus by Samsunshine Levy

 NET RECIPES